Skip to Main Content

 - External Hard Drives : Convenient places to keep a backup copy.
 If you are working with sensitive data, you can get an encrypted external hard drive for added security.

-- Flash Drives: Although these are convenient, they are not recommended for one of your 3 copies of data.
+- Flash Drives: Although these are convenient, they are not recommended.
 These are easily lost, broken and degrade over time.

 - The Sensitive Data Toolkit for Researchers Part 2: Human Participant Research Data Risk Matrix outlines acceptable places to store, share and retain sensitive research data.